notaz/picodrive/platform/base_readme.txt

 There is no separate option for the second CPU because both CPUs use the same clock source.
 Setting this option to 200 will cause PicoDrive NOT to change GP2X's clocks at all (this is if you use external program to set clock).

 #endif
+#ifdef PSP
+@@0.
+"CPU/bus clock"
+This allows to change CPU and bus clocks for PSP.
+333MHz is recommended.

+@@0. "[Display options]"
+Enters Display options menu (see below).

+#endif
 @@0. "[Sega/Mega CD options]"